BaiyangZhang/BaiyangZhang.github.io/_posts/2024-10-16-Tsallis-Statistics-in-Logistic-Regression.md

 # 1. Introduction

 `Tsallis statistics` is a generalization of traditional statistical mechanics, devised by *Constantino Tsallis*, to better characterize complex systems.
 It involves a collection of mathematical functions and associated probability distributions that can be derived by optimizing the `Tsallis entropic form`, a generalization of familiar Boltzmann entropy.
-A key aspect of Tsallis statistics is the introduction of a real parameter $q$, which adjusts the distributions to exhibit properties intermediate between Gaussian and Levy distributions, reflecting the degree of non-extensivity of the system.
+A key aspect of Tsallis statistics is the introduction of a real parameter $q$, which adjusts the distributions to exhibit properties intermediate between Gaussian and Levy distributions, reflecting the degree of nonextensivity of the system.

 Tsallis distributions include various families like the $q$-Gaussian, $q$-exponential, and $q$-Weibull distributions.
 These distributions are notable for their heavy tails and have been applied across diverse fields such as statistical mechanics, geology, astronomy, economics, and machine learning, among others.